How effective is the calendar method?

 Let’s take a look at a type of natural family planning called calendar methods.
-We’ll cover how the calendar method works as well as its effectiveness.
+We’ll cover how these methods work as well as their effectiveness.
 We’ll also look at some other alternative birth control options and why learning your unique ovulation can give you increased knowledge of your own fertility.
 Read on to learn more about this type of natural family planning.

 What is the calendar method?

 Calendar methods are a type of natural family planning or hormone-free birth control.
 These are also known as a fertility awareness-based method (FABM), meaning they require those who follow these methods to monitor their own menstrual cycle and learn their own fertility.

 Part of this knowledge about your own reproductive health is understanding that we’re actually only fertile for six days in any menstrual cycle.
 These fertile days include the day ovulation occurs and the five days prior (since sperm cells can survive in the female reproductive system for up to five days).
 This period is usually referred to as the fertile window.